 Amy Marion – Research Coordinator

-Amy brings experience both working on farms in Western North Carolina and critically examining the food system through research projects.
-In her role as Research Coordinator, she leads the evaluations of ASAP’s programs, conducts research on the impact of local food system development, and serves as a partner on a collaborative, multi-organizational initiative aimed at developing and supporting local food councils throughout the state.
-Amy received her Bachelor’s degree in Community & Regional Planning and Sustainable Development from Appalachian State University, and after a year of apprenticing on a WNC farm, returned to school for a Master’s degree in Urban Studies with a focus on Alternative Food Systems from Portland State University.
+Amy leads ASAP’s program evaluation, conducts research on the impact of local food system development, and serves as a partner on a collaborative, multi-organizational initiative aimed at developing and supporting local food councils throughout the state.
+She received her Bachelor’s degree in Community & Regional Planning and Sustainable Development from Appalachian State University, and after a year of apprenticing on a WNC farm, returned to school for a Master’s degree in Urban Studies and Alternative Food Systems from Portland State University.
 She has been part of ASAP’s research team since 2017.